Salem Media Group: Salem Radio Network

 The satellite feed for Salem's general market programming can be heard on the CRN Digital Talk Radio Networks, on CRN3.

 Salem News Channel

 Salem News Channel is a 24/7 news television network founded in 2021.
-In June 2022, it was announced that the network reached an agreement with Innovate Corp. to launched on over-the-air television in 55 markets.
-The network is also available on watch on the website, the mobile app, Fubo, Sling TV, Apple TV+, Local Now, Xumo, Pluto TV, Google TV, Amazon Fire TV, Samsung TV Plus, and Vizio.
+In June 2022, it was announced that the network reached an agreement with Innovate Corp. to launch on over-the-air television in 55 markets.
+The network stream is also available on the website, the mobile app, Fubo, Sling TV, Apple TV+, Local Now, Xumo, Pluto TV, Google TV, Amazon Fire TV, Samsung TV Plus, and Vizio.

 Salem Publishing

 Salem's flagship publication, CCM Magazine, was in the Christian music industry for more than 25 years.
 Salem no longer prints CCM Magazine, but it still exists in an online-only format.
 Other magazine publications include Singing News Magazine, which discusses happenings involving the Southern gospel community.

 Salem Author Services

 Under the umbrella of Salem Author Service are Xulon Press, Mill City Press, and the websites Bookprinting.com, Bookediting.com, Publishgreen.com, and Libertyhill.com.